Are You Struggling to Feel Accepted, Safe and Whole?

 It can be incredibly difficult to feel as though you are different or that you don’t belong.
 And, even if you feel more and more comfortable with yourself, it can sometimes seem as though the world is lagging behind.
 It can be deeply hurtful to know that people out there judge you or even hate you because of who you authentically are.
 Hate crimes, bigotry, unfair laws and unjust systems of power are just some of things that can make QTPOC people feel worn down, fearful and defeated.
 It can be especially painful to hear people who you once considered allies make an ignorant, hurtful joke or comment.

 Thankfully, we are seeing a great deal of change in our world today.
 There is a growing undercurrent of traditionally marginalized people gaining widespread attention and political power.
 As the younger generations grow more and more accepting, the bigots are becoming older and more obsolete.
 While things certainly aren’t perfect, this is, for many, an era of hope.
 So many traditional notions of normalcy – too often equated with whiteness and heteronormativey – are being gradually pushed out the door.
 While you may feel alone today, the QTPOC communities exist.
 And, many QTPOC feel empowered by the idea that “existence is resistance.”
 Just by living as who you are, you are resisting the power of white heteronormativity and bringing about change.
 Regardless of your background or your questions about yourself and the world, there are safe spaces for you to speak and be heard.
-With the help and support of a therapist who understands these experiences, you can develop your true voice and experience being seen in your entirety.
+With the help and support of a coach who understands these experiences, you can develop your true voice and experience being seen in your entirety.

-As a therapist and a woman of color who identifies as queer, I understand many of the things you might be going though.
+As a coach and a woman of color who identifies as queer, I understand many of the things you might be going though.
 While every person is unique, and I would never presume to know your exact experience, I am confident that you are a lovable, worthwhile and valuable person.
-I offer counseling for QTPOC issues so that you can have a safe, confidential, supportive space to express all of your thoughts, fears, hopes and feelings without fear of rejection or judgment.
+I offer coaching for QTPOC issues so that you can have a safe, supportive space to express all of your thoughts, fears, hopes and feelings without fear of rejection or judgment.
 In sessions, you can find peace, relief and the confidence you need to live as your most honest self.

 Because I believe that each client in an expert in his or her own life, my approach is person-centered.
 I will draw on a variety of modalities and techniques so that you can find the therapeutic experience that most fully resonates with you.
 I specialize in transpersonal psychology, which means that I can help you pay attention to the transcendent and spiritual parts of yourself, without religious overtones.
 We can also work though any traumas you may have experienced, with the knowledge that life as a QTPOC can be traumatic in many ways.
 If you are struggling in your relationships, we can look at all the pieces of your family, friendship and/or romantic relationships to help you discover greater connection with people who will nurture you.
 And, I can also help you cultivate mindfulness so that you can feel more rooted in the present moment, more in tune with your body and better able to offer yourself care and compassion.